Cannabis stocks are not all created equal.

-Two years later, Aphria has made tremendous progress:
+Two years later, Aphria has made tremendous progress.
+It has:

-- It has a licensed annual flower production capacity of 255,000 kg
+- A licensed annual flower production capacity of 255,000 kg

-- Its flower production costs are less than $1/gram.
+- Flower production costs are less than $1/gram.

-- It entered a distribution agreement to supply medical cannabis products to Shopper’s Drug Mart, a Canadian pharmacy chain whose 1300 retail locations cover 99% of the Canadian market
+- A distribution agreement to supply medical cannabis products to Shopper’s Drug Mart, a Canadian pharmacy chain whose 1300 retail locations cover 99% of the Canadian market

-- It signed an agreement making Great North Distributors its exclusive cannabis representative throughout Canada, giving Aphria 100% coverage of all cannabis retailers
+- An agreement making Great North Distributors its exclusive cannabis representative throughout Canada, giving Aphria 100% coverage of all cannabis retailers

 - It boasts a strong international presence: